GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 <img src="https://github.com/ameer00/community/blob/master/tutorials/nginx-ingress-gke/Nginx%20Ingress%20on%20GCP%20-%20Fig%2002.png" width="65%">

-In this tutorial, you learn how to set up a This tutorial illustrates how to set up a [Deployment in Kubernetes](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) with an Ingress Resource using Nginx as the ingress controller to route/load balance traffic from external clients to the Deployment.
+This tutorial illustrates how to set up a
+[Deployment in Kubernetes](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)
+with an Ingress Resource using Nginx as the Ingress Controller to route/load balance traffic from external clients to the Deployment.
 This tutorial explains how to accomplish the following:

 -  Create a Kubernetes Deployment